Alerovere/WALIS_Help/docs/source/database.rst

 1. Field: Column name as it appears in the database
 2. Type: Type of data accepted by the mySQL database
 3. Collation: Econding
-4. Null: are null values are allowed?
+4. Null: are null values allowed?
 5. Key: primary (PRI) or foreign (MUL) key
 6. Comment: label within the PhP interface

 ***************************************
-Table: rsl (Relative Sea Level)
+Table: rsl (RSL stratigraphy)
 ***************************************
 This table contains data and metadata related to paleo relative sea level datapoints from stratigraphic or geomorphic sea level indicators.